Shia Islam in Africa: Jamaica

-Nizari Ism'ailis in East Africa
+Nizari Ism'ailism

-The most prominent Shia presence in Africa is in East Africa, where followers are almost all of the Ismaili sect, most of which being a result of a deliberate effort by Aga Khan III, the 47th imam of the Nizari Ismaili sect of Islam.
+In East Africa, there is a large community of Ismaili Shias, mostly being Indian diaspora in Africa, most of which being a result of a deliberate effort by Aga Khan III, the 47th imam of the Nizari Ismaili sect of Islam.
 However, Shias have lived in East Africa as early as the sixteenth century, with one story claiming the first Shia to migrate to the region having done so while assisting Vasco da Gama.